 Optical core, metro, access, and data center networks; fiber optics links; free-space communications; underwater communications; optical cryptography.

-Area 2: Fiber Optics Devices and Subsystems, Senior Editor: Nan Chi, Junior Editor: Yang Du
+Area 2: Fiber Optics Devices and Subsystems, Senior Editor: Fan Zhang, Junior Editor: Yang Du

 Optical sources, devices, and subsystems for fiber communications; multimode and multicore fibers; optical frequency combs; amplifiers; multiplexers; interconnects; modulators; switches.